UriKatsirPrivate/debug-cloud-run/README.md

-# Cloud Run Hello World with Cloud Code
+# Various ways to debug Cloud Run

 ## Evolution of Debugging Cloud Run
 1. Develop and test your code as you would do with any other application.